umayrh/daily-coding-problem/README.md

 # Daily Coding Problem

+### 2020-02-29 Second-max search

+Given the root to a binary search tree, find the second largest node in the tree.

 ### 2020-02-28 Small-domain sorting

 Given an array of strictly the characters 'R', 'G', and 'B', segregate the values of the array so that all